 #3.
 Cloudflare (NET)

 Cloudflare, Inc. is an American web infrastructure and website security company, providing content delivery network services, DDoS mitigation, Internet Security, and distributed domain name server services.
-NET has gained 362% in the last year and has a market cap of $25 billion.

 Cloudflare specializes in content delivery, specifically the process of moving data out of central servers and into servers that are closer to the end-user.